-Residents are being advised not to use bore water until a drilling, sampling and testing program is completed to establish if there is any PFAS in groundwater in their area.
+Residents are being advised a drilling, sampling and testing program will start in the next few weeks to determine if PFAS has migrated beyond the western boundary of the IFAP site.

+It is planned to install groundwater monitoring wells in targeted areas near the western boundary to enable environmental experts to collect water samples.
 The drilling program is a precautionary measure to simply establish potential PFAS movement with greater accuracy.